LucasDelfino92/morrowindsharp/mendingmw.md

 - Don't uninstall mods mid-playthrough, and if you do, keep a pre-uninstallation savefile as a backup in case things go wrong.
 - Read the description of every mod you install.
 Descriptions usually list requirements, compatibility issues, and known issues in a mod.
 This not only prevents future issues (or assures you they are "normal" or "expected"), but it also helps you decide beforehand whether a mod is worth the trouble.
 - File structure matters when installing a mod.
 The file structure is how files are organized for the game to read these files and use them.
 Incorrect file structure accounts for a good deal of mods that don’t work properly.
 For instance, .esm and .esp files always need to be inside **Morrowind\Data Files**, or else the game simply won't register them.
 When a mod listed here has packaging issues, I will tell you how to fix them.
 Bear in mind that some mods do keep optional plugins in a separate folder, but these are the exception and descriptions usually make mentions of them.
 - Some mods come with BSA files.
 These contain data files for the mod.
 The most popular mod which includes BSA files is the Tamriel Rebuilt project, which is not part of this guide.
-BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
+BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [yellow exclamation triangles](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
 This particular guide, however, features no mods with BSA files.

 When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
 This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.